Superflows-AI/superflows/README.md

  - Install docker and docker compose using the relevant installation guide for your operating system

 #### Usage
+If you are running on windows, preferably use the git bash cli or WSL, you might need sudo permissions

 Make the Script Executable
 Before using the script for the first time, ensure it is executable then run it: